Call for Contributions - Minute Madness

 - Given the limited time, it is highly advisable to avoid trying to present technical details of your work.
 Instead, you should provide the audience with a very high-level idea, ideally, presented in a catchy, entertaining manner.

-To participate in the Minute of Madness submit your draft slide and a 1-minute video through Easychair no later than September 30 (23:59 Hawaii time) (strict deadline!).
+To participate in the Minute of Madness submit your draft slide and a 1-minute video through this form no later than October 26 (23:59 Hawaii time).
 Your submission includes:

 - your name and affiliation — i.e., the person who presents the talk;